Apple cider vinegar helps tummy troubles

-Sip some apple cider vinegar mixed with water.
+One of the oldest apple cider vinegar uses in the book is to take it to fix tummy woes.
+For an upset stomach, sip some apple cider vinegar mixed with water.
 If a bacterial infection is at the root of your diarrhea, apple cider vinegar could help contain the problem, thanks to its antibiotic properties.
 What's more, some folk remedy experts contend that apple cider vinegar contains pectin, which can help soothe intestinal spasms.
 Try mixing one or two tablespoons into water, or clear juice like apple juice.
+(Here's why you shouldn't take apple cider vinegar shots.)

 As soon as you feel the prickle of a sore throat, employ germ-busting apple cider vinegar to help head off the infection at the pass.
 Turns out, most germs can't survive in the acidic environment vinegar creates.
 Just mix 1/4 cup apple cider vinegar with 1/4 cup warm water and gargle every hour or so.